Piotr Rubik: Oratorium Psałterz Wrześniowy

 Oratorium Psałterz Wrześniowy ("The September Psalter") takes its inspiration from the Book of Psalms and looks at their relevance to us today.
 The "Septembers" in question are September 11, 2001 and September 1, 1939, when the Nazis invaded Poland — a device referring to the forces of evil, whenever and wherever they strike.
 In keeping with this theme, Oratorium Psałterz Wrześniowy opened on September 11, 2006, in Kielce.
 As with Tu Es Petrus, Rubik toured this oratorio through Poland and North America.

 Despite the titular subject matter, Oratorium Psałterz Wrześniowy remains a commentary on the triumph of the human spirit over the tyranny of evil.
 It delves deep into Christian tradition in its texts.
 The oratorio is divided into four parts — Psalms of Faith, with songs referring to the Apostles' Creed, Adam and Eve, Abraham, and Moses; Psalms of the Angels, which speak of the heavenly protectors; Psalms of Hope, which range from themes of repentance to the defeat of despair; and Psalms of Love, a series of love songs, including the popular hit song "Psalm dla Ciebie" (Psalm for You).

 Zakochani w Krakowie

-In the summer of 2007, Rubik again teamed with Zbigniew Książek to write and conduct an orchestral and choral cantata for the 750th anniversary of Cracow's township, called Zakochani w Krakowie (roughly translated "In love, in Cracow").
-It proved to be wildly popular among Cracovians, with multiple encores played at the sole performance that took place in Cracow's town square on June 1, 2007.
+In the summer of 2007, Rubik again teamed with Zbigniew Książek to write and conduct an orchestral and choral cantata for the 750th anniversary of Kraków's township, called Zakochani w Krakowie (roughly translated "In love, in Kraków").
+It proved to be wildly popular among Cracovians, with multiple encores played at the sole performance that took place in Kraków's town square on June 1, 2007.

-Zakochani w Krakowie follows the history of the city of Cracow, from its rebuilding in 1257 by King Bolesław V the Chaste to the present, chronicling Polish heroes from artist Veit Stoss to Pope John Paul II, as well as historically significant places, such as Wawel Cathedral and its Bell of Sigismund.
+Zakochani w Krakowie follows the history of the city of Kraków, from its rebuilding in 1257 by King Bolesław V the Chaste to the present, chronicling Polish heroes from artist Veit Stoss to Pope John Paul II, as well as historically significant places, such as Wawel Cathedral and its Bell of Sigismund.